fraserdrops/overstated/posts/the-switchboard-approach-to-actor-composition.md

 When a function completes execution, control is returned to the caller.
 In this example, control starts with `processEvent`, goes into `log`, then back up to `processEvent`.

 In the actor example, the control flow isn't going back out each time, it's continuing through to the next actor in the chain.
-After `log`, `debounce` takes control.
+After `Log`, `Debounce` takes control.
 It's this difference in control flow that means that in one case `Debounce` needs to change and in the other case it can remain generic.

 ## Switchboard

 **Switchboards split logic from wiring, and prevent children referencing the outer context**

-I propose a solution I call Switchboard:
+I propose Switchboards as a solution:

 ```js
 const SwitchboardSystem = (state, event, sendTo) => {